-2.3.7.3 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE ATPL-HELICOPTER CATEGORY
+2.3.7.3 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE ATPL - HELICOPTER CATEGORY

-- (1) Experience. - (a) The applicant for an ATPL (H) shall have completed not less than 1000 hours of flight time as a pilot of helicopters of which a maximum of 100 hours may have been completed in a flight simulator.
-The applicant shall have completed in helicopters not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC; provided that the method of supervision employed is acceptable to the Authority; - (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 30 hours of instrument time, of which not more than 10 hours may be instrument ground time; and - (iv) 50 hours of night flight as PIC or as co-pilot. - (b) Holders of a CPL(A) will be credited with 50 percent of their aeroplane flight time as PIC towards the flight time required in (a).
+- (a) The applicant for an ATPL (H) shall have completed not less than 1000 hours of flight time as a pilot of helicopters of which a maximum of 100 hours may have been completed in a flight simulator.
+The applicant shall have completed in helicopters not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC; provided that the method of supervision employed is acceptable to the Authority; - (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 30 hours of instrument time, of which not more than 10 hours may be instrument ground time; and - (iv) 50 hours of night flight as PIC or as co-pilot. - (b) Holders of a CPL(A) will be credited with 50 percent of their aeroplane flight time as PIC towards the flight time required in (a). - (c) The applicant shall have completed a CRM course on the subjects listed in IS:2.3.7.3. - (d) The applicant for an ATPL(H) shall be the holder of a CPL(H) issued under this Part.